Breath of fresh air

 The team had a shared goal: to produce a low-cost, sustainable ventilator prototype that would receive Emergency Use Authorization, a federal designation that allows the U.S. Food and Drug Administration (FDA) to authorize new medical technologies and treatments on an advanced timeline during public health emergencies.
 The group followed the typical engineering process of (1) design, (2) build, (3) test, and (4) iterate, but moved at lightning speed – a process that might normally take months now took days.

 A team effort

-Modern ventilators are complex computerized machines controlled by microprocessors, which brought together engineers from across a wide array of disciplines.
+Modern ventilators are complex computerized machines controlled by microprocessors, which bring together engineers from across a wide array of disciplines.
 Electrical engineering majors Olive Garst and Christopher Markus worked on firmware and electrical engineering.
 Throughout the spring, “I pivoted from mainly working on analog alarm circuitry to designing the system controller printed circuit board to writing firmware to a lot of debugging,” said Garst.
 Markus, meanwhile, was the lead firmware engineer for the project and was tasked with figuring out how systems work together, writing code, and building and managing the firmware engineering team.